rishiba/doc_bcop_c/doc/3_milestone.rst

 ::

 	/*
-	 * int int - The highest number till which we have to find the fibonacci terms.
+	 * int int - The highest number till which we have to find the Fibonacci terms.
 	 */

 	int find_sum_of_even_numbers_fibonacci(int n) {